NuGet/Insights/README.md

 ### Find Package File

 This is the driver that reads the file list and package signature from all NuGet packages on NuGet.org and loads them into Azure Table Storage.
-It took about 35 minutes to this this and costed about $3.37.
+It took about 35 minutes to do this and costed about $3.37.

 #### Azure Functions Execution Count